andybest/common-lisp/README.md

 viewed in the [package's exported symbols](src/package.lisp).
 Note that each uniform function takes the name of a uniform variable as a keyword symbol, followed by the value to modify it with.

+### UBO/SSBO Support

+Shadow also includes experimental support for uniform buffer objects (UBO's) and shader storage buffer objects (SSBO's).
+Usage will be documented at a later time when their implementation is more stable.

 ## License